otto-de/b2b-design-system/DEV-GUIDELINES.md

 ## ADRs

 If you wonder why some tools are in place, you can find our technical decision records in the `ADRs` directory.

+## Contribution Checklist

+If you are currently or looking to start developing components for the B2B Design System, here's a quick check list to go over when you have finished a story to make sure you're all set to submit a PR:

+- [ ] *Component*:
+  - all `@Prop()`, `@Event()` and `@State()`decorators are commented
+  - all `*.tsx` files related to the component have an appropriate component tag that relates to the file name
+- [ ] *Styles*:
+  - all components have a `<component-name>.scss` file associated in the `@Component()` decorator
+- [ ] *Tests*:
+  - the component has at least an e2e test that covers all relevant interaction as well as edge cases
+  - the component ideally has a snapshot test that shows changes in component structure
+- [ ] *Docs*:
+  - the component has a `<component-name>.stories.tsx` file that contains stories of all relevant states (also for screenshot testing)
+  - the component has a `<component-name>.docs.msx` file that contains usage guidelines and code examples
+- [ ] *Visual Regression Tests*:
+  - the component has screenshot tests for all stories / states